xiix0/scam/README.md

-"... all the modern inconveniences ..."
+This was the most unkindest cut of all.
-		-- Mark Twain
+		-- William Shakespeare, "Julius Caesar"